frieda566/FlashPlay/documention.md

   ### Paula
   To Do: Adding images to the documentation and the default sound effect, each time the player clicks.

+  ## 14. September - online meeting
+  updating link in overview, final decision on flashcards for submission, updating README with final project overview, creating a show_popup() in main.py like in RaceGame to make calling easier for launch_game_memory and launch_game_race, looking over each-others codes for final feedback, thinking about next steps

 # AI usage
 For debugging purposes, we pasted error messages into ChatGPT or GitHub Copilot to better understand their causes and explore possible solutions.
 In cases of exceptions, we used AI to verify the correctness of our approach and ensure proper handling.